 - The Vietnamese dong is a closed currency.
 Foreign currency for permitted transactions must be purchased through authorised banks.
 Foreign businesses are allowed to use foreign currency to remit all profits, pay for imports and services abroad, and to repay foreign loans and interest on them.

-- The State Bank of Vietnam has worked to keep the currency stable, with Vietnam’s prime minister pledging to limit devaluation of the dong despite the impact of the US-China trade war on the currency.
+- The State Bank of Vietnam has devalued the Vietnamese dong several times in the past, most recently in January 2016.
+More recently, it has worked to keep the currency stable, with Vietnam’s prime minister pledging to limit devaluation of the dong despite the impact of the US-China trade war on the currency.

 Sophistication of Banking Systems